This site requires a more recent version of Adobe Flash Player to function properly.

 Expansion of procedures

 The company's surgical systems have been widely adopted for select procedures, but there are still many for which they have not been adopted.
-In 2011 the most common procedures were Prostatectomies and Hysterectomies, which accounted for over 70% of total procedures using da Vinci systems.
-However all other procedures increased by 40% year-over-year, and the company believes that wider adoption is likely.
+In 2015, the most common procedures was gynecology, which accounted for approximately 50% of total procedures using da Vinci systems.
+The company believes that wider adoption of other procedures is likely.
 A wider range of possible procedures will likely result in greater demand for the company's systems.

 Intuitive Surgical faces little competition in the robotic surgery market as there are significant barriers to entry and the company holds more than 1,000 patents worldwide.
 However, as its patents begin to expire, the cost of entering the market could decline and competition could increase.
 While we don't expect any competitor to challenge the company's dominant position, they could still cause some pressure on pricing and therefore margins.

 How Does Trefis Modelling Work?